ombatt/edfile/README.md

 2) Once encrypted the original file will be deleted and a new encrypted file will be created with .enc extension
 3) Once decrypted the .enc file will be deleted and the original file will per saved

+- It is recommended to change the byte string "salt" in generateKey.py file.
-It is possibile to convert in exe file with pyinstaller.
+- It is possibile to convert in exe file with pyinstaller.